pyszkada/unity_mouse_project490J/README.md

 	- updating SceneManager

-# How to watch they flythrough:
+# How to watch the video:

 1. Make sure the only open scene is the Set.
 2. hit the play button at the center.